learn-co-curriculum/wsl-setup/README.md

     You should now be fully authenticated with learn.

-7)  Now let's get nodejs installed, and then rails so we can make a bunch of stuff!
+7)  Now let's get NodeJS installed, and then Rails so we can make a bunch of stuff!

  - First, nodejs: